amitkgupta/boshv3/README.md

 configurations for deploying the controllers to the Kubernetes cluster with the published Docker image and authorizing them via RBAC policies to function properly.
 - Test things out same as above.
+- `make uninstall` to delete the controllers from the Kubernetes cluster; it's important to do this before the next time you run `make run`.

 ### Document